xariahdailstone/fchat-bot-example/README.md

 `FCHAT_ACCOUNT_PASSWORD` | The password you use to log into F-List.
 `FCHAT_CHARACTER_NAME` | The character name of the bot.

-With the environment variables set, run `node bot.js`.
+With the environment variables set, run `npm install` to install the required WebSocket module, and then run `node bot.js`.

 ## Warning